AxelAlavedra/Video-Player-Research/docs/README.md

 In this research i've decided to sync the video to the audio because it's a bit more simple and easy to understand than the other two.
 The basic idea is that we calculate at which second the audio and the video are, calculate the delay between them and then call the texture update on that delay time.
 So how do we do it?
 Inside a decoded frame we can find what it's called a presentation time stamp (PTS).
-As the name indicated this is the time where the data of the frame should be outputted.
+As the name indicates this is the time where the data of the frame should be outputted.
 But this value is only a time stamp so what we need to do is divide it by the time base of the stream (fps or frequency).
 We will call this value the clock, having a clock for each stream.
 Now we can call the next video refresh on the delay between both clocks, successfully synchronising our video.